 I love a multi-use item, especially for traveling with baby!
 The amount of stuff required when traveling with baby can be overwhelming, so the more multi-use items you can bring to help reduce the load the better!
-One of our favourite multi-use items is the Aden & Anais muslin cotton blankets.

 You know those products that you finally just buy, and then wonder why you waited so long?
 These blankets are one of mine.
 I recall last July when Prince George was photographed swaddled in an Aden & Anais muslin cotton blanket.
 They became all the rage and you couldn’t even find the specific blanket pattern that he was swaddled in.
 I think this may have been the beginning of my obsession with these blankets.
 I started picking them up every time I saw them when out shopping.
 I’d look at them on Amazon, add them to my cart, and then remove them.
 I just couldn’t justify the price for a blanket!